 Why is Joint Employment an Advantageous Arrangement?

-Where there is a genuine joint employment arrangement in place, there is no VAT chargeable on the cost of employment.
+Where there is a genuine joint employment contract in place, there is no VAT chargeable on the cost of employment.
 HMRC confirms this within ‘Supply of Staff and Staff Bureaux (VAT Notice 700/34)’.

 After the obvious financial savings to organisations, there is the spreading of responsibilities across two entities.
 A worker can engage with the payroll provider on any queries relating to pay and recruitment consultant to help them source work.